lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     The fix NPT allows us to impose both a temperature of 300 K (with a damping constant of 100 fs), and a pressure of 1 atmosphere (with a damping constant of 1000 fs).
-With the *iso* keyword, the three dimensions of the box will be re-scaled simultaneously, until the average pressure in the system corresponds to the desired imposed value of 1 atm.
+With the *iso* keyword, the three dimensions of the box will be re-scaled simultaneously.

 ..  container:: justify

-    Let us print the atom positions in a dump file every 1000 timesteps (i.e. 1 ps), print the temperature volume, and density every 100 timesteps in 3 separate data files, and print the information in the terminal every 1000 timesteps:
+    Let us print the atom positions in a dump file every 1000 steps (i.e. 1 ps), print the temperature volume, and density every 100 steps in 3 separate data files, and print the information in the terminal every 1000 steps:

 ..  code-block:: lammps
-   :caption: *to be copied in pureH2O/input.lammps*

    dump mydmp all atom 1000 dump.lammpstrj
    variable mytemp equal temp